-This Windows 10 high memory memory usage or high RAM usage issue may cause computer crashing, freezing, and running slower and slower.
+This Windows 10 high memory memory usage or high RAM usage issue may cause a slower and slower running PC, Windows system crashes or other issues.
 Bad performance.
 Luckily, there are easy solutions to solve this high CPU/memory/RAM usage issue on Windows 10.

 We've summed up 10 best solutions to help you fix this Windows 10 high CPU usage, high memory usage or high RAM usage.
 You can try any of them on your laptop, desktop PC or notebook computer of Lenovo, Asus, Acer, Dell, HP, ThinkPad, Toshiba, IBM, Sony, Gateway, Samsung, IBM, etc.

 In fact high memory usage not only occurs in Windows 10, but also happens in Window 8 and Windows 8.1.
 The Windows 8/8.1 registry hack can fix this high memory issue in Windows 10.

 Step 1.
 Hit Windows Key + R Type in Regedit and then hit Enter.

 Step 2.
 Go to: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\Memory Management in the editor.

 Step 3.
 Find ClearPageFileAtShutDown and change its value to 1.

 It’s really hard to check the driver issues manually, but there is one all-in-one driver fix tool, Driver Talent (formerly called DriveTheLife), which helps you 1 click to find out the driver problems and then fix them 1 click.
 You can try this tool to repair the corrupted, damaged, or incompatible drivers, download and install the best-matched drivers if they are missing, and update to the latest drivers if them are outdated.

 Download and install Driver Talent on your computer.